nyakeisi/moonlifedb/README.md

 // otherwise returns Promise<undefined>
 ```

-## What if I want to get returned value instead of promise?
+## What if I don't want promises?
-We don't really need this.
-Because `await` construction really saves your time and async functions make database faster and a little more stress resistant.
+Cool, but we don't really need this.
+Because `await` construction really saves your time and async functions make database faster and a little more stress resistant.<br />

-Is it really that hard to write this?
+By the way, is it really that hard to write this?
 ```js
 async function main() {
     const result = await db.read('user', { key: '1234' })